Last updated on March 9th, 2022

 Nearly half of Easter Island’s 160 square kilometers make up the Rapa Nui National Park so you are faced with no choice but to purchase a national park ticket ($80/adult, $40/child).
 Tickets can be purchased upon arrival at the airport or in downtown Hanga Roa, close to the Cruz Verde pharmacy.
 National Park tickets are valid for 10 days from the time they are issued and tickets are inspected at the major sites.
 In addition, your tickets permit a one-time entry to Orongo and Ranu Raraku (so make them meaningful).

 In addition, you must adhere to the following rules in order to help to preserve the fragile archeological sites of Easter Island:

-Pro Tip: the national park ticket is printed on a thin piece of paper so be sure to protect it inside a water-resistant pouch.
+The national park ticket is printed on a thin piece of paper so be sure to protect it inside a water-resistant pouch.
 Do not forget your ticket when changing clothes as you will be requested to purchase an additional ticket on the spot in the event of misplacement.

-Pro Tips: ensure your moai are well protected with sufficient bubble wrap and separately wrap a statue and its topknot (pukao).
+Ensure your moai are well protected with sufficient bubble wrap and separately wrap a statue and its topknot (pukao).
 Consider visiting the Hanga Roa prison, where you can apparently purchase souvenirs made by inmates for discounted prices.